Skip to main content

 • Life changes: Divorce, medical expenses, or other circumstances that create an urgent need for cash.

 The entire process typically takes 30 to 60 days.
-CSF handles all paperwork.
-We handle everything for you.
-Use our lottery annuity calculator to estimate the value of your remaining payments, or contact us directly for a personalized quote.
+CSF handles all the paperwork.
+Call us at (800) 317-3769 to talk through your options, or use our lottery annuity calculator to estimate the value of your remaining payments, or contact us directly for a personalized quote.

 Why Most Winners Choose the Lump Sum